 There are two basic kinds of health care documents that everyone should make.
 First, you'll need a document naming a trusted person to direct your health care if you are unable to do so yourself.
-This document is commonly called a power of attorney.
 In South Dakota, the official name for this form is a durable power of attorney for health care.

 In South Dakota, the person you name to make decisions for you is called your agent.
 Most people name a spouse, partner, relative, or close friend as their agent.
 South Dakota has no specific requirements as to who can or cannot serve as your agent.
 However, we recommend that your choice be at least 18 years old and that you do not name your doctor or an employee of a hospital or nursing home where you are receiving treatment, unless that individual is related to you.